MainulDip/iOS-study/SwiftLanguageTour/swift-basic-104-advanced.md

 ### Strong & Weak References (Extra info):
 - A `strong` reference means that an object will not be de-allocated as long as at least one strong reference to it exists.
 - A `weak` reference, on the other hand, doesn’t prevent an object from being de-allocated.
-When an object has only weak references, it’ll be de-allocated....
+When an object has only weak references, it’ll be de-allocated.......

 ```swift
 class Child {